 When Conor dated Swift, he had just lost his mother in May 2012.
 Mary Richardson Kennedy, RFK Jr's second wife and mother of four of his six children, died by suicide a day after she had been charged with drunken driving—which had occurred three days after Robert filed for divorce.

 Mary had also supposedly weighed in on the family lore when she and Bobby Jr. were having trouble.
 Her friend Alyssa Chapman shared with Taraborelli that Mary told her, "You've heard about this Kennedy curse?
 I finally figured out what it is: The men are dogs.
 The women, fools."

 Also according to The Kennedy Heirs, Conor's relationship with Swift was short but timely, and she played a role in helping him get through that dark time.
 The singer also duly impressed his family, with the discerning Ethel Kennedy paying the singer the utmost of compliments when Swift reluctantly agreed to get into the water and hang onto a rope while the yacht pulled her along, like waterskiing without skis: "She's game," the matriarch said.
 "She had never sailed before; she sailed.
 She had never dragged before.
 She dragged.
 She played everything else everyone else was doing and she was good at it, no fuss."

-But the Kennedys are all over these days, including California, where Maria Shriver, Bobby Kennedy Jr. and Rory Kennedy all live in the Los Angeles area.
+These days, the Kennedys are all over, including California, where Maria Shriver, Bobby Kennedy Jr. and Rory Kennedy all live in the Los Angeles area.